What is the meaning of personalised medicine and how can it be harnessed?

 Our research focuses on molecular mechanisms of prostate cancer and other urologic malignancies.

 Tel: 2255 2682

-Biochemical and functional characterisation of cancer-related genes in liver cancer.
+Biochemical and functional characterization of cancer-related genes in liver cancer.

 Dr L.K.
 Chan